bbaker2/slashcord/docs/tutorial/define-classes.md

                         // It will only make changes if a difference is detected
 ```
 ### Server Commands
+** Server commands are not supported yet, but will eventually look like this:**
 ```java
 DiscordApi api = getApiSomehow();
 Server serverA = getSomeServer();